shahid-exe/Sutherland-Chatbot/README.md

-# 💬 Chatbot template
+# 💬 Sutherland Chatbot

-A simple Streamlit app that shows how to build a chatbot using Mistral's API key
+A simple Streamlit app that shows a chatbot personlaised for Sutherland using Mistral's API key

 ### How to run it on your own machine